-B. Immunizations & Athletic Physicals
+Immunizations & Athletic Physicals

-1. All students are required to have current and complete immunization records; in-coming sixth grade students (and new seventh and eighth grade students) are required to have a second measles booster shot.
+- (1) All students are required to have current and complete immunization records; in-coming sixth grade students (and new seventh and eighth grade students) are required to have a second measles booster shot.
 Students who do not receive the appropriate immunizations as required by law for public education could result in exclusion from school.
 Please note, immunization objection forms are available in the CMS front office.
-Please contact the school nurse for further information.

-2. Prior to participating in any sport, a student-athlete must have a physical examination.
-Athletic physical paperwork is available on final forms.
+Please contact the school nurse for further information. - (2) Prior to trying out for any sport, a student-athlete must have all final forms paperwork on file with the athletic department, including physical examination completed by a medical professional.
+All required athletic paperwork is available on final forms.
 Please visit the school website or contact the corporation athletic director for more information.

-C. Illness at School
+Illness at School